microsoft/hack-together-teams/README.md

 *
 *

-## Prizes 🏅 [Kamal]
+## Judging and Prizes 🏅 [Kamal]

+Projects will be evaluated by a panel of judges, including Microsoft executives, product managers, and developer advocates.
+Judging criteria will include innovation, impact, technical usability, and alignment with corresponding hackathon category.

-The winners will receive the following exciting prizes (up to 4 individuals if submitting as a team, prizes for each person on the team):
+The winners will receive the following exciting prizes (up to 4 individuals if submitting as a team, prizes for each person on the team).
+Winning solutions and/or product feedback may also be considered for integration into the Microsoft Teams product roadmap.
+Winners will also have the opportunity to showcase their projects to experts and leaders on Microsoft 365 Community Calls and on our YouTube channels.

 **🥇 First prize winner:**